 2. Working hours:

 Au pairs in France are only allowed to work up to 25-30 hours per week for their family.
-Nannies negotiate with the family their weekly hours, which are of course also regulated by labor laws, but not nearly as strictly as au pairs.
+Nannies negotiate their weekly hours with the family, which, although regulated by labor laws, are not nearly as strictly enforced as those for au pairs.
 Average contracts for nannies are 40-45 hours per week.

 3. Cultural exchange aspect 🇫🇷: